TN Status

 • The contact information of the work site location (complete address and phone number)

-• An explanation of all activity in which the applicant shall be engaged and the USMCA job title/profession that applies.
-If the job has a UMN title like Postdoctoral Associate, it is very important to use/emphasize the NAFTA job title/profession.
+• An explanation of all activity in which the applicant shall be engaged in, and affirmation of the USMCA job title/profession that applies.
+If the job has a UMN title like Postdoctoral Associate, it is very important to use/emphasize the USMCA job title/profession.
 For example: "John Doe will be working as an Engineer, a profession that is eligible for TN status.
 He will be doing engineering research and will also be given the internal University of Minnesota title of Postdoctoral Associate."

 • A thorough description of the job duties

-• An explanation of the employee’s educational qualifications or appropriate credentials demonstrating professional status
+• An explanation of the employee’s educational qualifications or appropriate credentials (degree, license/certification, etc.) demonstrating and that they meet all requirements for both the USMCA profession and for the UMN job

 • The purpose of entry